Cervical Screening Test frequently asked questions

-- What information is stored on the Cervix Screening Registry?
+- What information is stored on the Cervix Screening Register?

-- How do my results go on the Registry?
+- How do my results go on the Registers?

 - How is my privacy protected?

-- What are the benefits of being on the Register?
+- What are the benefits of being on the Registers?

 The Cervical Screening Test is more accurate than a Pap smear at detecting early stage HPV.
 HPV is a common virus that can cause changes to cells in your cervix, which in rare cases can develop into cervical cancer.
-By detecting a HPV infection early, it allows your healthcare provider to monitor the infection and intervene if there are any changes to cells in your cervix.
+By detecting a HPV infection early, it allows your healthcare provider to monitor the infection and intervene if required.
 This is why every woman aged 25 to 74 should have regular Cervical Screening Tests.

-The Cervical Screening Test will look and feel the same as the Pap test.
-However, the Pap test only looked for cell changes in the cervix, whereas the Cervical Screening Test looks for the HPV which can lead to cell changes in the cervix.
+The Cervical Screening Test will look and feel the same as the Pap smear.
+However, the Pap smear only looked for cell changes in the cervix, whereas the Cervical Screening Test looks for the HPV which can lead to cell changes in the cervix.

 The way the sample is collected will stay the same.

-- You will receive an invitation for a Cervical Screening Test every five years, three months before you are due to go for the test.
+- You will receive a reminder for a Cervical Screening Test, three months before you are due to go for the test.

 If you are a woman aged between 25 and 74 years of age and have ever been sexually active, you should have a Cervical Screening test every five years until the age of 74.
 You still need to have cervical screening even if you: